jmit-coders/solutions/snake.md

 To move all of the pieces of the snake, we'll use a while loop and a variable that let's keep track of which piece we're updating.
 We'll name the variable `index`.
 A while loop let's us repeat a bunch of code while a condition is true.
 In our case, the condition is whether `index` is less than the total number of snake pieces, `snake.pieces.length`.
 On each pass of the loop, we'll increase the value of index by 1.
 If we don't, the condition `index < snake.pieces.length` would always be true, and the loop would never stop.

+The last thing we do, outside the loop, is reset the timer using `Game.timers.withName("move").start()`.
+If we don't reset the timer, the snake will stop moving.

 ```javascript
 //variable to keep track of which snake piece is being updated
 var index = 0;